Love. Die. Repeat.

 Love.
 Die.
 Repeat. is a 2024 Philippine television drama romance fantasy series broadcast by GMA Network.
-Directed by Irene Emma S. Villamor and Jerry Lopez Sineneng, it stars Jennylyn Mercado and Xian Lim.
+Directed by Irene Emman S. Villamor and Jerry Lopez Sineneng, it stars Jennylyn Mercado and Xian Lim.
 It premiered on January 15, 2024 on the network's Prime line up.
-The series concluded on March 27, 2024 with a total of 53 episodes.
+The series concluded on March 27, 2024, with a total of 53 episodes.

 The series is streaming online on YouTube.

 Premise

 Angela loses her husband, Bernard in a car accident.
 Afterwards, she will discover she is experiencing a time loop – reliving the day her husband dies.